Key Takeaways

 Import Duties and Tariffs

-Here is what that looks like on a real product: $5.00 unit cost with a 10% base duty ($0.50) plus a 25% Section 301 tariff ($1.25) equals $1.75 per unit in duties alone.
-That is a 35% increase on your unit cost before the product even reaches Amazon.
+Here is what that looks like on a real product: a $5.00 unit cost consumer good on List 4A with a 5% base duty ($0.25) plus 20% in stacked Section 301 tariffs ($1.00) equals $1.25 per unit in duties alone.
+Move that same product onto List 3 and the Section 301 stack becomes 37.5%, pushing it past $2.10.

-Get your HTS code and tariff rate confirmed by your freight forwarder or customs broker before you ship.
-This is a line item most sellers discover after it hits their bank account.
 Use DDP (Delivered Duty Paid) shipping terms so your freight forwarder handles customs clearance and you know the total landed cost upfront with no surprises at the border.

 The Biggest Cost Most Sellers Completely Ignore